Best Sooji Brands in India for A Tasty Halwa & Idli

 Six brands, two popular dishes and a clear winner.
 Which brand wins the title of the best semolina brand in India?

 Sooji or suji is used to make a number of recipes like paniyarams, cheelas, uttapams, upma, and kheer.
 But halwas in the sweet category and idlis in the savory category are two dishes that surpass everything else.
-We tested six brands of sooji in India using two popular dishes – Sooji ka halwa and Instant Sooji Idlis.
+We tested six brands by sooji manufacturers in India using two popular dishes – Sooji ka halwa and Instant Sooji Idlis.

 During our idli testing phase, Rajdhani Sooji and Organic Tattva Sooji emerged as winners in their respective categories.

 Best Sooji Brand In India – Detailed Review

 A tabular comparison of the contenders in our review of the Best Sooji Brand In India.
 Their price, grammage, and shelf life are mentioned below.

 Best Sooji Brands In India – Contenders

 Best Sooji Brands In India– Everything You Need To Know

 In this section we discuss the sooji brands in India we selected for our review, available sizes, price range, packaging, shelf life, and more.